Essential things to know when applying for a place at an oversubscribed school

 So, now you know how it works, what should you do?
 Firstly, be realistic about your chances of getting into a particular school.
 Some parents think that if they have a very clear first choice (often a heavily over-subscribed school) that they should leave all their other options blank, or list the same school in every space; neither will work, their choice will only be counted once.

-In some areas, particularly in and around London, up to 50% of children miss out on their first-choice school (locrating.com has some interesting heatmaps showing variations across the country) and if you’ve only listed one, you risk your child being placed at a school that’s quite possibly your least wanted.
+In some areas, particularly in and around London, up to 50% of children miss out on their first-choice school (we have some interesting heatmaps showing variations across the country, see Heatmaps) and if you’ve only listed one, you risk your child being placed at a school that’s quite possibly your least wanted.
 It’s important that your application includes at least one school that would be an acceptable “last resort”; list at least three choices and ideally use all your options.

 This leads us to over-subscribed schools, there is no official definition for this and it’s one of the more misused phrases within the school field.
 Sometimes a school is declared as over-subscribed by comparing the total number of applications (or those whose preference was top three) to offers made or the number of available spaces, but none of these is going to give a useful result, as children can apply to multiple schools but only attend one.